ppaquette/gym-pull/README.rst

 - **requirements**: List, required - A list of requirements to be installed through pip when the env is downloaded.
 - **files**: List, required - The list of files to be downloaded locally

+To permit copying properties across env, you can alternatively wrap your env in an 'env' object, as shown below.

 Example
 ======
 .. code:: yaml

 	  envs:

+        # Primary syntax, where each property is directly defined
 	    - id: Acrobot
 	      version: 0
 	      entry_point: envs:AcrobotEnv